 Parents may be feeling pressure to push their children to advance more quickly than is really necessary, though.
 Teachers and literacy experts believe that picture books are important and hold a special place in the reading development of children.

-So don’t feel like you have to “grow up” to read chapter books too soon.
-If you enjoy picture books, there’s nothing wrong with that.
+So don't feel like you have to "grow up" to read chapter books too soon.
 In fact, take some time today to grab a favorite picture book and share it with your friends and family.